micah-hash/micahs-vibes/apps/user-testing/README.md

 **Schedules not working?**
 - Ensure configuration is saved
+- Verify tests are enabled with a schedule
-- Check scheduler logs
+- Check that `nextRun` time shows in the UI
+- Verify cron job is running (check Vercel logs)
+- In development, manually trigger: `http://localhost:3001/api/cron/trigger`
-- Verify auth token is valid
+- Verify auth token is still valid
+- See `SCHEDULING.md` for detailed troubleshooting

 **Emails not sending?**
 - Configure email service (Resend/SendGrid)